Why Is December Called December?

 Julius Caesar Fixes (Most of) the Problem

-• Standardized the year to 365 days with a leap year every four years.
+• Standardized the year to 365 days

 The Gregorian Calendar: Tweaking Perfection